silveira-js/family-friendly-movies-api/README.md

     "password"": <password>
 }
 ```
-## API

 ### Access API Documentation
-- After building, a swagger page is available at:
+- For further information about all endpoints, afger building, a swagger page will be available at:
 ```
 http://localhost:8000/api/docs/
 ```